Jan Fletcher

 Jan Fletcher OBE is an entrepreneur who lives in the United Kingdom.
-She has successfully built up and run businesses in several sectors, and is currently focused on international property investment and development, natural health products, nutraceuticals and restaurants.
+She has built up and run businesses in several sectors, and is currently focused on international property investment and development, natural health products, nutraceuticals and restaurants.

 Her portfolio of interests has included haulage, commercial vehicle sales, car dealerships and has built the group to 15 before selling over a period of time.
 She has also invested in accident repair centres, publishing, radio stations and pharmaceuticals.

 In 2013, Fletcher's company Montpellier Estates was ordered to pay £2 million in legal costs after losing a lawsuit against Leeds City Council over contractual dispute for the construction of Leeds Arena.

-In 2021, Fletcher's Bee Health, the UK's leading manufacturer of nutritional supplements, was acquired by US-based company INW for an undisclosed amount.
+In 2021, Fletcher's Bee Health, a UK manufacturer of nutritional supplements, was acquired by US-based company INW for an undisclosed amount.